Repelling ticks and fleas from your dog can be a dangerous endeavor for the health of your dog.

 Fleas and ticks 🪲 can carry diseases, they can cause irritation and itchiness, and worst of all they produce more of themselves.
 On top of that, some of them carry diseases that can affect not just your dog; but you too!

 Of course, you never know what sort of chemicals ☠️ are in those products you find on pet store shelves.
-Luckily, there are a bunch of natural ways you can repel fleas, ticks, and other parasites from your pup, leaving any harsh medical treatments for extreme cases.
+Luckily, there are a bunch of natural ways to repel ticks and fleas from your dog.
+These options are great alternatives that leave any harsh medical treatments for extreme cases.

 In this guide, we've put together an extensive list of natural ways to repel fleas and ticks from your dog that you can do at home.